The Bureau of Internal Revenue (BIR) has the authority to audit all taxpayers and render assessments for deficiency taxes.

 1) Make sure that there is a valid Mission Order authorizing the revenue officers to conduct the surveillance.

-2) Once a 48-hour notice is issued, ensure that the written reply is duly notarized and properly addressed the findings stated in the notice.
+ensure that the written reply is duly notarized and properly addressed

 For many taxpayers, two days is too short a time to properly address tax findings and collate the supporting documents.
 Regrettably, some opt to just pay the deficiency tax assessments as an easy way out to avoid setbacks and other detrimental repercussions on their business operations.
 As a tax practitioner and a Filipino, I am pleased when the government meets (and exceeds) its revenue targets.
 However, I look forward to the day when such targets are achieved through voluntary payments by compliant taxpayers and through programs that are reasonably implemented to support the growing business community in the Philippines.